 3.1 Composting and Organic Amendments

 Composting - the controlled thermophilic decomposition of mixed organic wastes by communities of bacteria, fungi, and invertebrates - produces a biologically and chemically complex amendment that simultaneously addresses multiple dimensions of soil health.
 Well-made mature compost provides macro- and micronutrients in slow-release mineral and organic forms, introduces diverse beneficial microbial inoculants that persist and become established in the receiving soil, suppresses soilborne pathogens through thermal kill during the hot composting phase and through microbial competition and antibiosis in mature material, provides water-stable aggregate-forming organic compounds, and improves physical properties including bulk density, porosity, and water-holding capacity.
-Regular compost application rates of 10-30 tonnes per hectare per year are typical in intensive organic vegetable production and have been consistently shown across diverse soil types to increase cation exchange capacity by 20-40%, reduce bulk density by 0.1-0.3 g per cubic centimeter, and elevate total microbial biomass carbon by 30-100% compared to conventionally managed soils receiving no organic amendments (Bernal et al., 2017).
+Regular compost application rates of 10-30 tonnes per hectare per year are typical in intensive organic vegetable production and have been consistently shown across diverse soil types to increase cation exchange capacity by 20-40%, reduce bulk density by 0.1-0.3 g per cubic centimetres, and elevate total microbial biomass carbon by 30-100% compared to conventionally managed soils receiving no organic amendments (Bernal et al., 2017).

 The composition of compost feedstocks profoundly influences the nutrient content, C:N ratio, and biological activity of the final product.
 High-nitrogen feedstocks including kitchen waste, grass clippings, and leguminous plant materials need to be balanced with high-carbon materials such as straw, wood chips, and cardboard to achieve the optimal C:N ratio of 25-35:1 for efficient thermophilic decomposition.
 Compost tea - an aqueous extract of mature compost - has been investigated as a means of applying concentrated populations of beneficial microorganisms to plant surfaces and soil in a more efficient and targeted manner than bulk application, with some trials demonstrating suppressive effects on foliar fungal pathogens including Botrytis cinerea and powdery mildew species.